After the Diagnosis: Treating T1 High-Grade Bladder Cancer

 What to consider in decision-making

 It was frightening to have such a major surgery, which entailed having my bladder and lymph nodes removed and a total hysterectomy.
 Having cancer was even scarier.
 The following days were spent researching the options with my current situation in the back of my mind.
 I had stage one high-grade bladder cancer, was unemployed, and paid 900 dollars monthly for insurance.
 Not a good combination.
 My main goal was to return to a job with health coverage as quickly as possible.
 Next on the urgent list was to have a top surgeon rid my body of this disease.
 My family and a team of doctors were the only ones who knew I had cancer, and their support was amazing.
 In the end, though, the decision as to my treatment was mine alone.

 Deciding on the radical cystectomy and ileal conduit

-I decided on the radical cystectomy and ileal conduit (IC) for several reasons.
+I decided on radical cystectomy and ileal conduit (IC) for several reasons.
 The neo or IP might not work, as it was unclear if my incontinence issue was temporary or permanent.
 Only time would determine that, and time might not be on my side.
 In the end, I decided to move forward with the ileal conduit (IC) diversion option.
 The surgery was more common with a shorter recovery period.
 I was not concerned with wearing a bag at all.
-I had never seen one except for online pictures but that did not bother me at all.
+I had never seen one except for online pictures, but that did not bother me at all.